Michael Buble Says He Received Death Threats After Jokingly Elbowing Wife In Controversial Video

 Michael Buble’s wife, Luisana Lopilato, is opening up about the death threats her singer husband received last month after a controversial video showed him elbowing her.
 Lopilato, who is from Argentina, opened up about the experience on the Argentinian radio show called Intrusos, according to The Daily Mail.

-The video in question took place over an Instagram Live segment, during which the pair are sitting next to one another while smiling at the camera.
-They begin the video by attempting to say “hello” to viewers in Spanish, but they both begin speaking at the same time.
-Buble appears to elbow his wife to get her to stop talking.
-She falls silent, a smile still on her face as he grabs her arm.
+The video in question took place over an Instagram live segment, during which the pair were sitting next to one another, smiling at the camera.
+They began the video by attempting to say “hello” to viewers in Spanish, but they both began speaking at the same time.
+Buble appeared to elbow his wife to get her to stop talking.
+She fell silent, a smile still on her face as he grabbed her arm.

-Fans were not happy upon seeing the video, some accusing Buble of abusing his wife and telling her to leave him.
-Lopilato now says she and her husband were just playing around and that she was disturbed by the reaction the video got.
+Fans were not happy upon seeing the video, with some accusing Buble of abusing his wife and telling her to leave him.
+Lopilato now says she and her husband were just playing around and that she was disturbed by the reaction of the video.
 Even now, a month later, she still feels uncomfortable regarding some of the messages they received.

 “It made me afraid and I still feel a little bit frightened.
 It’s not nice to receive death threats.
 The positive messages we received outnumbered them but I am worried for my family,” she said.